Riduidel/aadarchi/gitlab-scm-handler/README.md

-# github-scm-handler
+# gitlab-scm-handler

-SCM Handler for GitHub project.
+SCM Handler for GitLab project.

 This handler defines implementations of the `SCMHandler` interface.